Health Benefits Of Inversions In Yoga, & How To To Them

 Chris Lalor, a yoga inversion trainer at Flametree yoga, demonstrating Bridge pose with a yoga inversion prop option.
 Chris is a Senior Teacher.
 As such, she has specialised in Iyengar yoga inversions.

-By now you may be ready for a half shoulder stand
+Ready for a half shoulder stand inversion?

 In the process, you learn to lift your pelvis off the floor.